Vanderbilt Incident Response for Travel (VIRT)

 What does VIRT do?

-Through a collaborative approach, VIRT links VU community travelers to resources while they are away from campus.
-VIRT coordinates with campus offices to support VU travelers with health, safety, and emergency situations throughout their travel experience.
+VIRT provides critical, personal, and time sensitive guidance to travelers facing emergency situations while away from campus.
+VIRT coordinates with overseas partners, campus offices, and connects travelers to the appropriate insurance policies.
+VIRT supports all VU travelers with health, safety, and emergency situations throughout their travel experience.

 - Student Health Center

 VIRT can assist travelers in many ways.
 Some examples are:

 - Providing guidance on next steps during complex emergency situations

 - Connecting you with appropriate health care abroad

 - Providing consultation to help you make informed decisions

 - Coordinating a medical or emergency evacuation from abroad

 Call +1 615-322-2745 any time of the day or night, any day of the year, for expert help with health or safety issues while traveling.
 Tell the VU Public Safety dispatcher that you want to report an issue to VIRT and you will be connected immediately to a VIRT team member.